 Cheapest car insurance for drivers with bad credit in North Dakota

 A lower credit score usually means you’ll pay more for car insurance.
-Some states don’t allow car insurance companies to set your rates based on credit score, but North Carolina does, so if you know you’ve got a low credit score, be sure to take the time to shop around and find affordable options.
+Some states don’t allow car insurance companies to set your rates based on credit score, but North Dakota does, so if you know you’ve got a low credit score, be sure to take the time to shop around and find affordable options.

 Company